CK-Repo/PropineInterview/Bugs.md

 4. Click on Submit Button
 - Expected Functionality: Should throw an error saying invalid data
 - Current Functionality: submit action is getting triggered and the result for the above data is dislayed as 10 [its taking the first value and adding those]

+## Defect 7: User is able to enter number and space for example '34 34' or '34 @#$' or '34 abc' [Edge Case]
+- Expected Functionality : User should not be allowd to enter space
+- Current Functionality : it allowing user to enter space and text and special char, and adding the first numbers entered.
+- result is for the input 34 34 + 34 @#$ is 68 which is wrong.

+## Defect 8: correct output is calculated with 16 digit value. wrobg result is getting calculated if the number is >16digit.
+[Edge Case]
+- Current Functionality: Enter First and second number as 111111111111111111 and  result for this is 222222222222222200 which is wrong
+- Expected Fuctionaity : result should be 2.2222222e+17

+## Defect 9: